Harley Willard

-Harley Bryn Willard (born 4 September 1997) is a professional footballer who plays as an attacking midfielder for Icelandic club Selfoss.
+Harley Bryn Willard (born 4 September 1997) is a professional footballer who plays as an attacking midfielder for Icelandic club Ægir.
 Born in England, he has represented Scotland at youth international level.
 Willard is best known to Iceland football, having won the Icelandic Cup in 2024 with KA.
 He previously also played for Icelandic clubs Vikingur Olafsvik, and Þór Akureyri.

 Early life

 Willard joined the academy at Arsenal at the age of 9 before joining Southampton at the age of 15.
 He debuted for the club's under-23 team at the age of sixteen.
 He was regarded as one of the club's most promising prospects.

 Club career

 In 2018, Willard signed for Cambodian side Svay Rieng.
 He was described as "made a big impact... impressed on the pitch... contributing several assists".
 In 2022, he signed for Icelandic side Þór.
 He was regarded as one of the club's most important players.
 In February 2025, Willard joined 1. deild karla side Selfoss.
+In February 2026, Willard signed for newly-promoted 1. deild karla side Ægir.